An exceptionally broad, integrative and collaborative program for biological research

 Initial Appointment Process

 Postdoctoral Scholar Hire Process.
-Our postdoc hire overview diagram is a simple tool designed to help PIs and prospective postdocs understand the process of hiring postdocs in the Department of Biology and at the University of Washington.
+Our postdoc hire overview diagram (PDF) is a simple tool designed to help PIs and prospective postdocs understand the process of hiring postdocs in the Department of Biology and at the University of Washington.
 This is a two- to three-step process: recruitment (either competitve or non-competitive), hiring, and--if an employment visa is needed--visa application.
-Review the postdoc hire process PDF linked above for details.
+Review the postdoc hire overview diagram linked above for details.

 Sarah Morrow, Human Resources Manager (firstname.lastname@example.org), will receive the hire request from the PI and contact the candidate for documentation required for hire.